htvekov/hasp-docs/docs/commands.md

 `jsonl` (json lines)

-This command is used to create new objects on a page.
+This command can be used to create new objects *or* update the properties of an existing object.
+When updating an existing object `objid` is not required and will be ignored.

 Each line in the `jsonl` payload defines one object and has to be in the json format.